Why Linen Sheets are the Best for Sleep

 The flax plant is hardy, can easily be grown, and is quickly replenishable.
 Using 20x less water than cotton, linen also doesn’t require chemical fertilizers or pesticides.
 Because this fibre is natural and chemical-free, microfibres that are released when washed are harmless to the environment and ocean, as they will naturally biodegrade.
 Linen pieces that are left undyed or that have been naturally dyed will biodegrade 100% with time, leaving no trace and going back to where they came from – the soil.

 Quality is very important in linen manufacturing, as poor fibres from a sub-par plant or a blend, can diminish the integrity of the fabric.
 Keep an eye out for linen blends with polyester or any non-natural material.
 It might feel like linen, but the fabric will not live up to the very high standards that real linen provides.
-We like Flax Sleep, as this Canadian brand ensures the highest quality linen, one that is made from 100% French flax, and that is durable, and long-lasting.

 What are the Benefits of Linen?